valyy151/bun-rest-api/README.md

 # Bun TypeScript REST API

-This is a simple REST API built with Bun, Bunrest, Prisma, SQLite and TypeScript.
+This is a simple REST API built with Bunrest, Prisma, and TypeScript.

 ## Endpoints